bmustiata/version-manager-py/README.rst

                             Set values overriding what's in the yml files.
       --load FILE, -l FILE  Override versions from the given yml file.
       -t, --tag-name, --tag
                             Get the current name to use in general tags.
+If the branch name can't be detected from the git repo, the
+                            $BRANCH_NAME environment variable will be used.
+      --version             Show the currently installed program version (master)

 Specifying Versions
 -------------------